 In practical terms, this means that a 1GB limit would allow you to download around 10,500 web pages, 100,000 emails, or around 400 average-sized images or music files each month.

-Download limits generally range from a maximum of 1GB a month to around 40GB, and some packages impose no limit on how much you can download per month.
+Download limits generally range from 1GB a month to around 40GB, and some packages impose no limit on how much you can download per month.
 When signing up for a broadband package you’ll have to identify how much you and the people you live with are likely to download each month and then choose a suitable limit accordingly.

 Those who use the internet for moderate surfing and never download more than the occasional film or song have a real opportunity to save money on their broadband bundle by going for a low download limit.
 If your main activity on the internet consists of browsing, sending and reading emails and occasionally streaming videos or music, there’s no need to be paying out for a package whose download limit is infinite.